apache/pulsar-site/docs/client-libraries-producers.md

 </Tabs>
 ````

-As you can see from the example above, async send operations return a {@inject: javadoc:MessageId:/client/org/apache/pulsar/client/api/MessageId} wrapped in a [`CompletableFuture`](http://www.baeldung.com/java-completablefuture).
+As you can see from the example above, async send operations return a [MessageId](api/client/org/apache/pulsar/client/api/MessageId) wrapped in a [`CompletableFuture`](http://www.baeldung.com/java-completablefuture).

 ## Publish messages to partitioned topics